jnawaz/Swift-Bowling-Game-Kata-Starter/README.md

 **N.B.** We don't require you to run the app, we're focusing on the TDD approach to building out the logic for a game of bowling.

+### Useful links
+Feel free to use [this](https://www.bowlinggenius.com/) bowling game score calculator to validate your scores.

 Good luck!